sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/9ef51ae1e6e34deba913f22e2e4cbd56)](https://www.codacy.com/app/scarduzio/elasticsearch-readonlyrest-plugin)
 [![Build Status](https://travis-ci.org/sscarduzio/elasticsearch-readonlyrest-plugin.svg?branch=master)](https://travis-ci.org/sscarduzio/elasticsearch-readonlyrest-plugin)

+## ReadonlyREST needs your help ⚠️
+ReadonlyREST is an MIT-licensed open source project.
+Its ongoing development can only made possible thanks to the support of its backers.
+If you care this project **keeps on existing**, check out [ReadonlyREST Patreon campaign](https://www.patreon.com/readonlyrest).

 # Readonly REST Elasticsearch Plugin
 Expose the high performance HTTP server embedded in Elasticsearch directly to the public, safely blocking any attempt to delete or modify your data.